Recommendations

 Senior Film Conservator

-The 1935 release of The Robber Kitten redefined the parameters of Family storytelling, the narrative complexity found here is a rare find in the 1935 landscape.
+The 1935 release of The Robber Kitten redefined the parameters of Animation storytelling, the narrative complexity found here is a rare find in the 1935 landscape.
 Prepare to discover your next favorite movie in our hand-picked collection.

 Historically, The Robber Kitten represents to explore the darker corners of the human condition with cult status.